-MMGH supports a variety of clients and initiatives in Global Health, including the World Health Organization (Headquarters and Regional Offices for Africa, Europe and Western Pacific), the Bill & Melinda Gates Foundation; Gavi, the Vaccine Alliance; the Global Task Force for Cholera Control (GTFCC); across the entire life-cycle of products and programs.
+MMGH supports a variety of public clients and initiatives in Global Health, including the World Health Organization (Headquarters, Regional and Country Offices); the Pan American Health Organization; the Bill & Melinda Gates Foundation; Gavi, the Vaccine Alliance; the Global Task Force for Cholera Control (GTFCC) and others.